Local SEO for B2C: A Quick Guide

 Here are some of the most important off-page Google local ranking factors:

 - NAP citations: NAP information refers to your name, address, and phone number.
-When you list consistent NAP signals across online platforms, Google will be confident that your business is located where you say it is located, boosting your rankings.
+When you list consistent NAP signals across online platforms, Google will be confident that your business is located where you say it is located, boosting your local search rankings.

 - Google My Business: If you are looking to get into the local pack (the first three local results that look like ‘map’ results in the Google search results), you will want to make sure you have an optimized Google My Business listing.